Emanuel Feuermann: Evaluation

 Klengel wrote of Feuermann, "Of all those who have been entrusted to my guardianship, there has never been such a talent...our divinely favoured artist and lovable young man."
 Heifetz declared that talent like Feuermann's comes once every one hundred years.
 Indeed, after Feuermann's untimely death it took seven years for Heifetz to collaborate with another cellist, Gregor Piatigorsky.

 Artur Rubinstein was equally emphatic: "He became for me the greatest cellist of all times, because I did hear Pablo Casals at his best.
 He (Casals) had everything in the world, but he never reached the musicianship of Feuermann.
 And this is a declaration."
-If one can grade (approximately) music playing into technical, artistic, philosophical and divine levels, in his full maturity, Feuermann had touched on the philosophical level.
-Given enough time, he might touch on the divine level on playing cello.
-His untimely death never allowed him to reach there.
 Both Heifetz and Rubinstein were longtime trio partners with Feuermann.
 During his first tour of the United States in 1935–36, Feuermann reaped enthusiastic reviews from music critics.
 After a 1938 Proms performance in London, critic Reid Steward of The Strad wrote "I do not think there can any longer be doubt that Feuermann is the greatest living cellist, Casals alone excepted..."

 The honorary pallbearers at his funeral included some of the greatest musicians of the time: pianists Rudolf Serkin and Artur Schnabel, violinists Mischa Elman and Bronisław Huberman, and conductors George Szell, Eugene Ormandy and Arturo Toscanini.
 During the procession Toscanini broke down crying, exclaiming, "This is murder!"
 In 1954, when asked which cellists he particularly admired, Casals said, "What a great artist Feuermann was!
 His early death was a great loss to music."

-Feuermann's cello
+Feuermann's cellos

 In 1929, Feuermann purchased a cello made by David Tecchler in Rome in 1741.
 From 1932, he also owned an instrument made by Venetian master luthier Domenico Montagnana in 1735.
 This instrument, known as the Feuermann cello, is presently in the hands of a Swiss cellist and collector.
 It was larger and wider than the Tecchler.

 Feuermann later owned the De Munck Stradivarius cello of 1730.
-It was previously owned by the distinguished Brazilian-American cellist, Aldo Parisot, and was on extended loan from the Nippon Foundation to cellist Steven Isserlis from 1998 to 2011, and it is currently on loan to Danjulo Ishizaka since 2014.
+It was previously owned by the distinguished Brazilian-American cellist, Aldo Parisot, and was on extended loan from the Nippon Foundation to cellist Steven Isserlis from 1998 to 2011, and it is currently on loan to Camille Thomas since 2019.

 Feuermann is also said to have owned and played a Goffriller cello later owned by American cellist Joseph Schuster; from Schuster, it was passed on to Jascha Silberstein.